LoTekkie/DivineLogic/README.md

 # Divine Logic

-Divine Logic is a Skyrim Creation Kit framework for building gameplay logic with pre-scripted trigger boxes.
+Divine Logic is a Skyrim Creation Kit framework for building richer dungeon logic with pre-scripted trigger boxes.

-It is made for mod authors who want to build puzzles, traps, moving objects, item transfers, cutscenes, staged encounters, and other interactive systems without writing new Papyrus scripts for every idea.
-You place Divine Logic boxes in the Creation Kit, configure their script properties, and connect them with linked references.

-Divine Logic was created from the desire to build more puzzle-heavy dungeons in Skyrim: spaces with readable mechanisms, moving parts, staged reveals, item checks, timing, and puzzle logic that can be changed quickly while building.
-Instead of writing and recompiling a custom Papyrus script for every puzzle idea, Divine Logic lets you iterate directly in the Creation Kit by placing boxes, changing properties, and rewiring references.
+It was created for mod authors who want puzzle-heavy spaces with readable mechanisms, moving parts, item checks, staged reveals, cutscenes, traps, and timed events, without writing and recompiling a custom Papyrus script for every idea.
+You build by placing Divine Logic boxes, setting properties, and wiring references directly in the Creation Kit, which makes puzzle iteration much faster.

-Divine Logic uses Skyrim's normal `Activate()` path as its signal bus.
-That is intentional: it keeps the system visible in the Creation Kit and lets boxes trigger other boxes the same way activators, doors, markers, and scripted references already interact.
+Under the hood, Divine Logic uses Skyrim's normal `Activate()` path as its signal bus.
+That keeps logic visible in the editor and lets boxes trigger other boxes the same way activators, doors, markers, and scripted references already interact.

-The name Divine Logic comes from the idea that the gods lend a little of their power to your creations.
-Each script is associated with a deity whose sphere fits the box's role: Akatosh for movement through time and space, Zenithar for work and exchange, Julianos for logic and knowledge, and so on.
-For example, `DivineTranslator` is associated with Zenithar because it performs work by moving objects from one place to another.
-The theme is documentation flavor, not a gameplay requirement, but it gives each tool a memorable identity.
+The name comes from the idea that the gods lend a little of their power to your creations.
+Each script is associated with a deity whose sphere fits the box's role: Zenithar guides work and exchange, Akatosh shapes time and movement, Julianos governs logic and knowledge.
+For example, `DivineTranslator` belongs to Zenithar because it performs work by moving objects from one place to another.
+The theme is flavor, not a gameplay requirement, but it gives each tool a memorable identity.

 ## Index